Chinese aircraft carrier programme: KJ-600 early warning and control aircraft

-The Xi'an KJ-600 is an in-development high-straight wing AEW&C aircraft suspected to be fitted with an AESA-type radome system, and the current non-flying mock-up model has a striking external resemblance to the aftward-folding Northrop Grumman E-2 Hawkeye, a carrier-based AEW&C aircraft serving the United States Navy.
+The Xi'an KJ-600, which entered service in September 2025, is a high-straight wing AEW&C aircraft suspected to be fitted with an AESA-type radome system; it has a striking external resemblance to the aftward-folding Northrop Grumman E-2 Hawkeye, a carrier-based AEW&C aircraft serving the United States Navy.
 The design is likely to be a case of form following function, as the cancelled Soviet Yak-44 shared the same layout.

-Analysts H. I. Sutton believed the KJ-600 will be a massive boost to the Chinese Navy, and "once it enters service on the carriers, it will greatly enhance the aerial and maritime situational awareness, and the offensive and defensive capabilities of the carrier group", and that "Chinese aerospace and military industry has certainly shown its ability to develop quite modern and capable AEW&C systems for other air, naval and ground applications".
+Analyst H. I. Sutton believed in 2020 that the KJ-600 would be a massive boost to the Chinese Navy, and would "greatly enhance the aerial and maritime situational awareness, and the offensive and defensive capabilities of the carrier group", and that "Chinese aerospace and military industry has certainly shown its ability to develop quite modern and capable AEW&C systems for other air, naval and ground applications".